batrataj/NEXUS-SEC/README.md

 ---

-## Project Overview
+# Project Overview

 NEXUS-SEC is a cybersecurity data analysis project that explores how network traffic can be analyzed to detect abnormal activity and potential cyber threats.

-The project demonstrates how data science techniques can be applied to network traffic datasets in order to understand traffic behavior and identify suspicious patterns.
+The project demonstrates how data science techniques can be applied to network traffic datasets to understand network behavior and identify suspicious patterns.

-By analyzing packet statistics, flow duration, and traffic characteristics, the project highlights how data analysis can support cybersecurity monitoring systems.
+By analyzing packet statistics, flow duration, and traffic characteristics, the project highlights how analytical approaches can support cybersecurity monitoring systems.

 ---

-## Project Objectives
+# Project Objectives

 The main objectives of this project are: